 - Automatically configures a number of settings at once to restrict access to backed-up files.

 - Option 2: Configure your settings manually to enhance access restrictions

-- Compatible with the Legal Hold web app, File Search web app, and user file activity monitoring features, depending on the settings you select in your manual configuration.
+- Compatible with Legal Hold, File Search or Forensic Search, and user file activity monitoring features, depending on the settings you select in your manual configuration.

 - Recommendations for supporting HIPAA with a manual configuration:

-- Store your encryption keys in an on-premises authority server or in an external keystore.
+- Store your encryption keys in an on-premises server or in an external keystore.

 - Assign user roles to prevent unauthorized restoration of data.